-The National Temperature Extremes for Thursday July 24, ranged from a Low of 29 degrees (-2 Celsius), in Crater Lake, Oregon to a High of 123 degrees (51 Celsius) in Death Valley, California.
+The National Temperature Extremes for Saturday August 16, ranged from a Low of 35 degrees (2 Celsius) in Walden-Jackson County, Colorado to a High of 109 degrees (43 Celsius) in El Centro, California.

 Monday, August 18:

 Expect some lingering showers in Northern Maine from an Area of Low Pressure centered near Prince Edward Island.
 Otherwise fair and sunny skies will be in the forecast for The Rest of New England, and Most Parts of The Mid-Atlantic States.